Gautierpicon/RaccoonAI/README.md

 - 💾 Saving past conversations and navigating through them via a scrollable menu
 - 📋 Possibility of copying and pasting ia answers and having them regenerated if the answer was not conclusive.
 #### v1.1.0
-- 📥 Choosing how to use Raccoon.ai
+- 📥 Choosing how to use RaccoonAI
    - 📍 Solution 1 (current)
       Download the project locally using GitHub (see "installation" section)
    - 🛜 Solution 2 (future) (simpler solution but needs internet)